-These are included in her book Sober for Good: New Solutions for Drinking Problems — Advice from Those who Have Succeeded.
-To learn more about each of these recommendations, see her chapter titled ‘You Can Help.’
+These are included in her book.
+It’s called Sober for Good.
+New Solutions for Drinking Problems.
+Advice from Those who Have Succeeded.
+To learn more about each of these suggestions, see her chapter titled “You Can Help.”

-One of the five major myths that Anne Fletcher dispels is that there’s nothing that others can do to help a person with an alcohol problem until they “hit bottom.”
-In reality, we can help someone who drinks too much by meeting them at their level of readiness.
+One of the five major myths that Anne Fletcher dispels is this.
+There’s nothing that others can do to help a person with an alcohol problem until they “hit bottom.”
+In fact, we can help someone who drinks too much.
+That’s by meeting them at their level of readiness.

 If the person isn’t ready to work with any of these groups, they may be open to doing some self-help reading.
-A list is found at Alcohol Abuse & Alcoholism: Self-Help Information.
+A list is at Self-Help Information.

 It’s simply not necessary for people to “hit bottom” before they can be helped.
 That’s an old myth that has been disproven long ago.